Shippable/docs/sources/deploy/aws-elastic-beanstalk-multiple-environments.md

 # Deploy single container to multiple AWS EB environments.

 The [deploy job](/platform/workflow/job/deploy) helps make your deployments very easy and quick to configure.
-However, you might want to write your deployment scripts yourself for added control and customization or simply to bring over your existing proven CLI based deployment scripts over to Shippable.
+However, you might want to write your deployment scripts yourself for added control and customization or simply to bring your existing proven CLI based deployment scripts over to Shippable.
 This page walks through an example of using the Elastic Beanstalk (EB) CLI to deploy a single container application to multiple EB environments.

 One common concept for multiple environments is having a beta environment that receives automatic deployments, and a production environment that is only deployed manually.
 Each environment might need its own unique parameters and settings, and both environments are likely deploying to completely separate EB environments.